Great-West Lifeco (TSE:GWO) Receives “Outperform” Rating from CIBC

-CIBC reissued their outperform rating on shares of Great-West Lifeco (TSE:GWO) in a research report report published on Wednesday morning, Stock Target Advisor reports.
-The firm currently has a C$40.00 price objective on the stock.
+Great-West Lifeco (TSE:GWO)‘s stock had its “outperform” rating reaffirmed by CIBC in a research report issued on Tuesday, PriceTargets.com reports.
+They presently have a C$40.00 target price on the stock.
+CIBC’s price target suggests a potential upside of 7.82% from the stock’s current price.

-Other equities research analysts have also issued research reports about the stock.
-Royal Bank of Canada reissued a sector perform rating and issued a C$39.00 price objective on shares of Great-West Lifeco in a report on Wednesday, June 9th.
-National Bankshares increased their target price on shares of Great-West Lifeco from C$33.00 to C$36.00 and gave the stock a sector perform rating in a research note on Thursday, May 6th.
-BMO Capital Markets increased their target price on shares of Great-West Lifeco from C$36.00 to C$37.00 and gave the stock a market perform rating in a research note on Friday, May 7th.
-CSFB increased their target price on shares of Great-West Lifeco from C$35.00 to C$37.00 in a research note on Wednesday, May 12th.
-Finally, National Bank Financial increased their target price on shares of Great-West Lifeco to C$36.00 and gave the stock a sector perform rating in a research note on Thursday, May 6th.
-Five research analysts have rated the stock with a hold rating and one has issued a buy rating to the company.
-Great-West Lifeco has a consensus rating of Hold and an average target price of C$36.55.
+A number of other analysts also recently issued reports on the company.
+Royal Bank of Canada restated a “sector perform” rating and issued a C$39.00 price target on shares of Great-West Lifeco in a research report on Wednesday, June 9th.
+BMO Capital Markets increased their target price on Great-West Lifeco from C$36.00 to C$37.00 and gave the stock a “market perform” rating in a research note on Friday, May 7th.
+National Bank Financial increased their target price on Great-West Lifeco to C$36.00 and gave the stock a “sector perform” rating in a research note on Thursday, May 6th.
+Scotiabank increased their target price on Great-West Lifeco from C$37.00 to C$38.00 in a research note on Friday, May 7th.
+Finally, Credit Suisse Group increased their target price on Great-West Lifeco to C$37.00 and gave the stock a “neutral” rating in a research note on Wednesday, May 12th.
+Five research analysts have rated the stock with a hold rating and one has given a buy rating to the company.
+Great-West Lifeco presently has a consensus rating of “Hold” and a consensus target price of C$36.55.

-The firm also recently declared a quarterly dividend, which was paid on Wednesday, June 30th.
-Stockholders of record on Wednesday, June 2nd were given a dividend of $0.438 per share.
-The ex-dividend date was Tuesday, June 1st.
-This represents a $1.75 annualized dividend and a dividend yield of 4.72%.
-Great-West Lifeco’s dividend payout ratio is presently 49.16%.

-In related news, Senior Officer Bradley John Fedorchuk sold 4,300 shares of the firm’s stock in a transaction that occurred on Friday, May 7th.
-The shares were sold at an average price of C$36.33, for a total value of C$156,204.38.
-Following the sale, the insider now owns 779 shares of the company’s stock, valued at C$28,298.42.
+In other news, Senior Officer Bradley John Fedorchuk sold 4,300 shares of the firm’s stock in a transaction on Friday, May 7th.
+The stock was sold at an average price of C$36.33, for a total transaction of C$156,204.38.
+Following the transaction, the insider now owns 779 shares in the company, valued at C$28,298.42.

 Great-West Lifeco Company Profile